Chip Prather: Career

-Fire Chief Prather sought to create a new headquarters for the fire department which he had expanded and improved, and accomplished this goal in 2004.
-The new Regional Fire Operations and Training Center (RFOTC) completed construction in June 2004, and moved the OCFA from its former headquarters on Water St. in the city of Orange to the northeast border of Irvine, California.
-The training center is one of the most advanced in the world, with a six-story tower that can be remotely set ablaze and extinguished, swiftwater rescue canals, train track and airplane fuselage for Mass Casualty Incident training, and an underground dispatch center that can flex over 18 inches in the event of earthquakes.
-While its construction was a complex project involving the efforts of many stakeholders, the RFOTC became a visible symbol of the Chief's success in transforming the once fledgling fire department into a world class institution.
+Prather led the project to create a new department headquarters; the project was completed in 2004.
+The Regional Fire Operations and Training Center (RFOTC) was completed in June 2004, moving the OCFA from Water Street in Orange, California, to the northeast border of Irvine, California.
+The training center includes a six-story tower for remote fire simulation, swiftwater rescue canals, train tracks, an airplane fuselage for mass casualty incident training, and an underground dispatch center designed to withstand seismic shifts of up to 18 inches.
+Its construction was a complex project involving the efforts of many stakeholders.

-Chip Prather oversaw Orange County's Federal Emergency Management Agency Urban search and rescue Team, CA-TF5, one of only eight in the state of California and 28 in the entire United States.
+Prather oversaw the Federal Emergency Management Agency Urban search and rescue Task Force (CA-TF5), one of eight in California and 28 in the United States.
 In November 2008, Prather expanded this program by adding the first nationally certified canine and handler team in Orange County.

 Safety, prevention, and education

-All of Chief Prather's achievements have helped Orange County's cities become some of the safest in America.
-The city of Irvine for example, is served by over eight OCFA fire stations, and has been ranked the number one safest city in America for four years in a row (for a population over 100,000).
+Prather has helped Orange County's cities become some of the safest in the US.
+Irvine for example, is served by over eight stations, and was ranked the number one safest city in America for four years in a row (for a population over 100,000).

-Quotes

-"Be tough, be tender, be safe."